GetSherlog/log-analysis-ai/python/README.md

    - Fast log parsing with customizable parsers
    - Template extraction using the Drain algorithm
    - High-performance data storage and querying with DuckDB
-   - Vector embeddings and similarity search with Milvus
+   - Vector embeddings and similarity search with Qdrant

 2. **Python Interface**:
    - Direct binding to the C++ library using pybind11